 Apply for the Program

-Please note that if you have to cancel your training, we will not be able to refund your payment, though we may be able to reschedule you if enough notice has been given.
+3. Make a Payment: Once your invoice has been received, please make payment within five business days.
+Please note that if you have to cancel your training, we will not be able to refund your payment, though we may be able to reschedule you if enough notice is given.

-Once dates are confirmed, please submit a signed copy of the following:
+4. Submit Required Documentation: Once dates are confirmed, please submit a signed copy of the Memorandum of Understanding.

-Two months prior to your scheduled training, you will be sent the name and details of your instructor.
-With this information, if not licensed in North Carolina, your veterinarian(s) will be able to complete the online application for the North Carolina Veterinary Medical Board (NCVMB) 60-day temporary permit at: https://portal.ncvmb.org
+5. Apply for Temporary NC State License: Two months prior to your scheduled training, you will be sent the name and details of your instructor.
+With this information, if not licensed in North Carolina, veterinarians then apply for the North Carolina Veterinary Medical Board (NCVMB) 60-day temporary permit.

 The application requires:

 - Creating a registration login on the NCVMB website;